jlgerber/rustclass/lesson_01.md

 }
 ```

 Rust is an expression oriented language.
-By default, all scopes will implicity return the result of their last expression.
+By default, all scopes will implicitly return the result of their last expression.
 Semi-colons end the current expression and start a new expression.
 An empty expression evaluates to the unit `()` value.

 In the above function, the format! macro is invoked without a semicolon, meaning that the function will implicitly return the format! function's results.